manthanvaghela/AI-Driven-Cybersecurity-Threat-Prediction-Platform/README.md

 # Step 5: In the IDE terminal, run the command to start the development server: npm run dev -- --host 127.0.0.1
 # Step 6: if step 5 failed, try this command to start the development server: npx vite --host 127.0.0.1
 ```

-### How to develop backend services?

-Configure environment variables and install relevant dependencies.If you need to use a database, please use the official version of Supabase.

-## Learn More

-You can also check the help documentation: Download and Building the app（ [https://intl.cloud.baidu.com/en/doc/MIAODA/s/download-and-building-the-app-en](https://intl.cloud.baidu.com/en/doc/MIAODA/s/download-and-building-the-app-en)）to learn more detailed content.